Young and vibrant Fukuoka attracts both visitors and residents with its modern flair

-Founded in the late 600s, Dazaifu is a pleasant little town that was the centre of political life in Kyushu for about 500 years and the major point of interaction with the rest of Asia.
-You wouldn't really guess its illustrious past from its unassuming ambience these days, but you can visit Dazaifu on a day trip from Fukuoka and brush up on its history at the National Museum opens in new window and at the ruins of the former government buildings.
+Founded in the late 600s, Dazaifu is a cute little town that was the centre of political life in Kyushu for about 500 years and the major point of interaction with the rest of Asia.
+You wouldn't guess its illustrious past from its unassuming ambience today, but you can visit Dazaifu on a day trip from Fukuoka.
+Brush up on its history at the National Museum opens in new window and the ruins of former government buildings.

 Shopping and entertainment complex Canal City opens in new window bills itself as a city within a city, and really, with so much to do here, why go anywhere else?
 It’s home to about 250 shops and restaurants, a cinema, a game centre, a cinema, a couple of hotels and the eponymous canal where water shows are occasionally held.

 Yatai, or food stalls, are a common sight in Japan and they usually pop up at festivals and events.
 At the south end of Nakasu Island in the river that splits the city into the Fukuoka and Hakata districts, however, they’re a permanent and much-loved fixture.
 Stroll through and pick your poison while hawkers try to lure you in.
-Chicken skewers and grilled pigs’ feet are delish!
+Grilled pigs’ feet are delicious, believe us!

 Travel time 20 minutes